carpentries-incubator/reproducible-publications-quarto/setup.md

 title: Pre-workshop Setup
 ---
 **Requirements:**

-- install R & RStudio (see instructions below)
+- Github account (use existing or create new account)
 - install Git for Windows (Windows users only)
-- Github account (use existing or create new)
+- install R & RStudio (Two separate installations)

+See instructions below for all three setup requirements:

 {% include install_instructions/github.html %}